facebook/flow/website/docs/01-union-intersection-types.md

 ---

 Flow adds support for both union and intersection types.
-A union type requires for a value to be one of the input types:
+A union type requires a value to be one of the input types:

 {% highlight javascript linenos=table %}
 /* @flow */